OfficineEinstein/LineFollower_2022/README.md

 The project aims to build a robot capable of following a black line drawn on a white background.

-The roboto must have level 5 autonomous driving capabilities.
+The robot must have level 5 autonomous driving capabilities.

 The project covers all stages of the design and implementation of the robot including aesthetic and functional design, mechanical design, electrical (electronic) design of the boards and circuits used (allows starting from a Maker one or Arduino board and drivers for commercially available motors and sensors and going all the way up to specially designed and manufactured boards and sensors), and the development of navigation software.